manymoments/manymoments.github.io/_posts/2020-11-30-the-lock-commit-paradigm-multi-shot-and-mixed-faults.markdown

        on receiving cmd from client, view == j, readyToPropose == true: readyToPropose = false
-             send ("propose", commitLog, cmd, view) to all replicas on receiving ("lock", CL, cmd, view) from n-f distinct replicas and view == j:
+             send ("propose", commitLog, cmd, view) to all replicas
-             // append to log
-             commitLog.append(cmd)
-             send ("commit", commitLog, cmd, view) to all replicas readyToPropose = true
-       // as a replica: execute and terminate on receiving ("commit", CL, cmd, v):
-             // learn if needed
-             if CL >= commitLog then
-                 commitLog = CV
-                 // append to log
-                 commitLog.append(cmd)
-                 restart timer(v)

        // as a backup replica in the same view on receiving ("propose", CL, cmd, v) and v==view:
              // learn if needed